whutch/cwmud/README.md

 Installation
 ------------

-There isn't a proper package set up yet, so for now Clockork is best installed by cloning the git repo:
+There isn't a proper package set up yet, so for now Clockwork is best installed by cloning the git repo:
 ```
 git clone https://github.com/whutch/cwmud.git mymud
 ```